iivanoo/covid-apps-observer/data/data_us/reports/resources/com.ri.crushcovid___2.2/report.md

 > Need to enable exposure notifications, app is useless if it does not alert the user that they have been exposed.<br> :date: __2020-10-03 15:35:00__

 > I can't even get through the agreement/permissions page.
 This is my second attempt with this app after the first version was sending alerts and push messages non stop.
 I guess for every minute I am frustrated trying to use the app, that is a minute that I am less likely to be exposed to Covid.<br> :date: __2020-09-20 13:34:26__

-> I finally left app with newest Version 2.1.
-As Android user the new update has changed app for the worse.
-You can't send info as it just keeps saying u have to fill out info you have already done...and the location tracker is do far off..it has had me listed in Connecticut for hours when I had not left my house in RI..
-Until u fix the bugs...I won't use the app.
-It started off good... programmers...please don't make the users your Beta group!
-You should have noticed these bugs if u tested!<br> :date: __2020-09-16 20:47:27__